changc42/cs355/06-final-project_Copy/archive/readme.md

 this is the unmodularized version of server/index.js. this was working. keep in case attempt at modularizing fails later... modularization success. keep anyway

+#sendResults.js

+this was the function used to send plain html text to show user results.
+Function stopped being used when switch to React